On the Identifiability of Causal Graphs with the Invariance Principle: Introduction

 Recent work has explored the problem of causal graph identifiability from multiple environments and soft interventions (i.e., in the setting where non i.i.d. data might naturally occur and does not stem from changes in the causal structure) \citep{perry2022causal,huang2020heterogeneous,heinze2018invariant,peters2015invariant,ghassami2017learning,ghassami2018multidomain,jaber2020causal,jalaldoust2025multidomain,brouillard2020differentiable,heurtebise2025identifiablemultiviewcausaldiscovery}: however, from an identifiability perspective, these results do not provide guarantees of recovery of the unique causal graph with a limited number of environments under generic assumptions.

 Our research overcomes this limitation.
 We prove that, for structural causal models (SCMs) with arbitrary nonlinear mechanisms, auxiliary information from \textit{only two} sufficiently distinct environments is enough to identify the unique causal graph.
 Our only constraint is the Gaussianity of the noise terms; however, we outline potential ways to relax this requirement.
 To our knowledge, this is the first proof of identifiability for full graphs of arbitrary size and generic functional mechanisms from a constant number of environments.
-Strengthening our findings is the contrast with hard-intervention regimes, where the number of experiments needs to scale with the number of nodes.
+Strengthening our findings is the contrast with hard-intervention regimes, where state-of-the-art theory requires the number of experiments to scale with the number of nodes \citep{eberhardt2005on}).

 Our work is also of independent methodological interest.
-In particular, key to our theory is the duality between causal discovery and independent component analysis (ICA). \citet{reizinger2023jacobianbased} recently formalized that nonlinear ICA identifiability results naturally extend to structure learning (well known in the linear case since \citet{shimizu2006alinear}).
+In particular, our contributions are built on the duality between causal discovery and independent component analysis (ICA).
+First \citet{monti2019nonsens}, and later \citet{reizinger2023jacobianbased} recently formalized that nonlinear ICA identifiability results naturally extend to structure learning (well known in the linear case since \citet{shimizu2006alinear}).
 This is of great relevance in light of the late advancements in multi-environment ICA identifiability pioneered by \citet{hyvarinen2016time}; however, directly bootstrapping these findings to causal discovery doesn't carry great promise, being ICA the harder problem of the two: we show that where ICA identifiability requires a number of environments that scales linearly with the number of variables, causal graph identifiability can be achieved with data from just two extra domains.
 This calls for causality-only identifiability results in the multi-environment setting, as developed in our work.
 Inspired by the recent success of ICA with multiple environments, we are hopeful that our approach paves the way to novel causality theory that weakens the requirements in terms of heterogeneity of the data and parametric assumptions.

+Our main contribution is as follows: \begin{callout} We show that the acyclic causal graph underlying an \textit{arbitrary invertible structural causal model} with Gaussian noise terms is identifiable from \textit{only two} sufficiently different auxiliary environments (\cref{fig:overview}). \end{callout}